MWatty/hike_ireland/README.md

 3. As a site owner, I want visitors to enjoy and interact with the site.

     1. Users can utilise the search function.
-    2. Users can create and a profile to update, create and delete hikes.
+    2. Users can create a profile to update, create and delete hikes.
     3. Flash messages appear when users update, create or delete hikes all adding to the interactivity of the site.

 ![Flash Page](https://github.com/MWatty/hike_ireland/blob/main/static/assets/website%20screenshots/Flash%20Message%20.png "Flash Page")